 Beyond the Office

-Don and his wife, Debbie, are the proud parents of three sons.
-Two of their sons are in their residency programs for orthopedics and radiology and their third is just starting medical school at Indiana University.
+Don and his wife, Debbie, are the proud parents of three sons and the very proud grandparents of two grandsons.
+Two of their sons are medical doctors and the third is in his fourth year of medical school at Indiana University.
 Don remains a huge sports fanatic, with special interests in his Indianapolis Colts, Indiana Pacers, Indianapolis Indians, and Chicago Cubs (with whom he has played in two fantasy camps).
-During the college football season, Don particularly roots for DePauw, Miami (FL), and Alabama, teams he “adopted” as a result of his sons attending school there.
+During the college football season, Don particularly roots for DePauw, Miami (FL), and Alabama, teams he “adopted” as a result of where his sons attended school.
 Don recently has been struck by the “golf bug” and has been taking lessons to cure a seemingly incurable slice off the tee, but it is that “one shot” each round that keeps him coming back for more.

 - Martindale-Hubbell AV Rated